AlbertPuwadol/grpc-clean/README.md

-# test-grpc
+# grpc-clean
-This is my test grpc
+This is my first Clean Architecture gRPC repository